Jenncscampbell/STAT545-hw-Campbell-Jennifer/hw05_factorizing and data management/README.md

 -I also ran into an issue when I tried to fct_reorder on the whole dataset if you don't summarize first.
 This seemed to cause issues when there were multiple artists with multiple maximum durations.
 I ended up focusing on a few data points for the plot anyway but this is something to keep in mind.

+**Common Part: Figures** This part was really easy.
+I was surprised that the graph wasn't already ordered with the arrange funciton.

+**File I/O**